brentru/Adafruit_CircuitPython_LIFX_API/README.rst

 Installing from PyPI
 --------------------
-.. note:: This library is not available on PyPI yet.
-Install documentation is included as a standard element.
-Stay tuned for PyPI availability!
 On supported GNU/Linux systems like the Raspberry Pi, you can install the driver locally `from PyPI <https://pypi.org/project/adafruit-circuitpython-lifx/>`_.
 To install for current user: